First published in The Irish Times March 15, 2012

 If shamrock was popular on hats in 1726, that was nothing to how popular it would become over the next century, sprouting up everywhere in art and sculpture, decorations and architecture, even on coins.
 The harp may be Ireland’s official emblem, but the shamrock soon became the one most popularly associated with the country.
 By the early 1800s, however, scientists and linguists had begun to debate the very nature of shamrock.

-Yes, but which clover is it?
+Which clover is it?

-Or perhaps, something else entirely?
-Seamsóg is the similar-sounding Irish name for wood sorrel (Oxalis acetosella), sometimes known as sourgrass and – here’s a clue – ’false shamrock’.
+Or something else entirely?
+Seamsóg is the similar-sounding Irish name for wood sorrel (Oxalis acetosella), sometimes known as sourgrass and – here’s a clue – ‘false shamrock’.

 No national flower?